 Classic goulash is rightfully popular all over the world.
-A not too spicy goulash, toned down with some sour cream, is one of the world’s great tastes.
-A recipe for goulash can incorporate beef, veal, lamb or pork.
-The seasoning for goulash and the meat selected, account for some of the local differences between a goulash made in Hungary and other Eastern European countries like Romania.
+A not too spicy stew, toned down with some sour cream, is one of the world’s great tastes.
+An authentic goulash recipe may be made with beef, veal, lamb or pork.
+The seasoning for goulash and the meat selected, account for some of the local differences between a goulash made in Hungary and other Eastern European countries like Romania, Poland and many, other nearby countries.

 Classic goulash might be the national dish of Hungary, but it is also a traditional Romanian food, paying homage to its shepherding past.